woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.6.1 =
+* Fix - Missing localized format for line taxes in orders screen.
+* Fix - Hour and time fields pattern on the orders screen.
 * Fix - PayPal does not allow free products, but paid shipping.
 Workaround by sending shipping as a line item if it is the only cost.

 = 2.6.0 - 14/06/16 =